Close

 COVID-19

 The COVID-19 pandemic negatively impacted on several factors that were particularly concerning relationships, lifestyle, and lockdown measures95.
 Nevertheless, amidst these changes, there have been notable shifts in dietary habits.
 While many individuals reported an increase in snacking frequency, there was a decrease in the consumption of fast food and restaurant takeout.
 The same study observed a preference for desserts and highly processed foods over fresh and whole foods, indicating a change in food preferences during the pandemic96.
-Additionally, approximately one-third of individuals had higher wine/drink consumption, raising concerns about potential long-term health issues if further lockdowns occur97.
+Approximately one-third of individuals had higher wine/drink consumption, raising concerns about potential long-term health issues if further lockdowns occur97.
 In addition, Saudi participants reported more frequent eating and snacking, which was associated with increased weight gain98.
 Conversely, while there was no significant correlation found between fast food, physical activity, and nutritional status in students, there was a decrease in physical activity among young individuals due to the pandemic and the shift to working or studying from home99.
-This decrease in physical activity is an area of concern given its potential implications for overall health.
+This decrease in physical activity is of concern given its potential implications for overall health.
 Researchers also discovered a substantial correlation between BMI/obesity prevalence in children and adolescents during the COVID-19 pandemic100.

 Conclusion and Future directions